How to Redact Scanned Document Images with GroupDocs in Java

 Step 4: Release Resources

-Always close the Redactor instance to release resources.
+Always close the Redactor when you’re done to free native resources.

 redactor.close();